-My local $1/$2 game is crazy.
+My local $1/$2 game is super loose and crazy.
 People call raises with all sorts of garbage hands and they never seem to fold a pair postflop, but I can’t seem to win!

 How should I adjust my strategy in this game?